 Huntington always had a special place in my heart as I grew from a small child to a young adult.
 Some special memories include, traveling with my elementary class to the beautiful Keith Albee to see Mr. Slim Goodbody; continuing our family’s weekly pilgrimages to Jim’s; leading the effort to bring my High School Senior Prom to Huntington; and, shopping with by brother at Now Hear This, the MU Bookstore and other downtown stores the summer before college started.

-It wasn’t a big surprise to my parents when I choose Marshall University for college.
+It wasn’t a big surprise to my parents when I chose Marshall University for college.
 I was awe-struck with the stunning campus.
 I landed in the all-girl Buskirk Dorm and started upon my amazing journey.
 I quickly developed other city favorites like Marshall football games, Chili Willis, Calamity Café and the Huntington Museum of Art.
 Then on October 9, 1999, I met my husband.
 We were starry-eyed 19 years old who wanted to change the world and improve our state.
 Our mutual love of Huntington, Marshall University and West Virginia quickly bonded us.

 I learned about the world in Huntington.
 My first internship was at the Huntington Museum of Art, where I worked on the member magazine, learned the importance of the Arts and promoted various kid-friendly events.
 I loved my college clubs, like PRSSA, which focuses on advancing the public relations profession.
 I wrote for Marshall’s Parthenon, covering student clubs and activities.
 I worked with civic groups to encourage voter registration and civic engagement.
 I loved my experience at Marshall and in Huntington.
 I knew then that both had bright futures and this is where I wanted to live my life.